oh-haiku/oh-haiku/doc/SDD.md

 - Twitter4J

 ### Boundary conditions
-- Text entered that does not agree with SMS or Twitter requirements are not changed to accommodate those requirements.
+Text entered that does not agree with SMS or Twitter requirements are not changed to accommodate those requirements.
 A Haiku cannot, however, be saved if the text input is empty (including whitespace).

+### Release Procedure
+A release occurs when a set predefined features are implemented.
+Test for older features and new features are performed, as well as unit tests.
+The result of these are documented in a test report.
+The coverage of the tests are inluded in the test report.

+A change log is also created, which contains adds, deletes, changes from previous version and known bugs in this release.

+An .apk file is then created and signed.
+Finally, a tag on github with the version number is created.